revk/ESP32-Faikin/README.md

 But also, the PCB designs are published, including production files for [JLCPCB](https://jlcpcb.com).
 You need to remove trademarks, etc, and you would also need something to program them (TC2030 lead).

-Someone has made (slightly older versions of) boards for sale in US on [Tindie](https://www.tindie.com/products/elfatronics/faikin-alternative-daikin-wifi-controller/) as well.
+Someone has made boards for sale in US on [Tindie](https://www.tindie.com/products/elfatronics/faikin-alternative-daikin-wifi-controller/) as well.

 # Set-up